KasparEtter/ef1p/pages/email/email.md

 [Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) as specified in [RFC 2045](https://tools.ietf.org/html/rfc2045).
-When mail clients encode messages according to MIME, they indicate this by including the following header:
+When mail clients encode messages according to MIME, they indicate this with the following header field:

 <figure markdown="block">